jaalto/project--shell-script-performance-and-portability/README.md

   [python](https://www.python.org)
   scripts where startup time and higher memory consumption is a factor.
-  *Note*: If you need to process large data files, use a lot of regular expressions, manipulate or work on data extensively, there is probably nothing that can replace the speed of `perl`
+  *Note*: If you need to process large files, use a lot of regular expressions, manipulate or work on data extensively, there is probably nothing that can replace the speed of `perl`